OpenSIPS/opensips-cli/docs/modules/database.md

 * `add` - adds a new module's tables in an existing database.
 Receives as parameter the name of the module, as specified in the OpenSIPS scripts hierarchy.

+### Dialect specific commands

+* `create_role` - creates a role.
+Can receive an optional parameter, specifying the name of the role to be created.
+* `drop_role` - drops a role.
+Can receive an optional parameter, specifying the name of the role to be created.
+* `grant_db_options` - grant options for a given role on the database.
+Can receive an optional list, specifying the options that should be assigned to the given role (defaults to 'ALL PRIVILEGES')
+* `get_role` - show list of options assigned to a given role.

 ## Configuration